War (U2 album): Reception

 Several reviews were negative in the United Kingdom.
 Gavin Martin of NME compared the album to U2's debut, stating that "where Boy shone and flowed War is dull and static", and "where Boy propelled lucid pellets of fire and imagination War cranks out blank liberal awareness"; he felt that after the single "New Year's Day", which he considered to be "their finest single since 'I Will Follow'", War "declines quite dramatically", ultimately calling the album "another example of rock music's impotence and decay".
 Dave McCullough of Sounds shared a similar point of view, recognising that the two singles were "by far the strongest tracks" on War, but that "for the remainder, they are a (dejected sounding) mixture of the incomplete, the experimental (in the simplest sense) and the plain sub-standard."
 By contrast, Liam Mackey of Hot Press in the band's native Ireland said that War "totally eclipses" the group's first two albums and called it a "major leap forward, conceptually and technically".
 He praised the "resourcefulness and imagination" of the Edge's guitar playing and said the album "offers watertight evidence of the band's standing as a genuinely original force in contemporary music".

-War was a commercial success, becoming U2's first number-one album in the UK and supplanting Michael Jackson's Thriller at the top of the charts.
 The album placed sixth on The Village Voice's 1983 year-end Pazz & Jop critics' poll.

+Commercial performance

+War was a commercial success.
+In its opening week, it debuted at number one in the UK, supplanting Michael Jackson's Thriller to become the group's first number-one album in the UK.
+In April, it was certified gold in the UK by the British Phonographic Industry.
+The album charted on the UK Albums Chart for 148 weeks.
+In the United States, the album entered the Billboard Top LPs & Tape chart at number 91, and eventually peaked at number 12.
+In total, the album sold 11 million copies.